High Pass Challenge Ride Details

 The High Pass Challenge follows a spectacular, but very challenging route.
 Expect incredible views of Mt.
 Rainier, Mt.
 Hood, Mt.
 Adams, and of course, of Mt.
 St. Helens.
 As opposed to Johnston Ridge, Windy Ridge offers close-up views of the blast zone.
 One gets a real feel for the destruction wrought by the 1980 eruption, especially when peering down at Spirit Lake on the way up to the viewpoint.
 If you are planning on riding in this Cascade event, you're in for a real treat!
 The ride begins along Highway 12, with the first 17 miles to Randle on a gradually downhill, smoothly paved road with a very wide shoulder.
 Expect light traffic but occasional logging trucks.
 Randle is the low altitude point of the trip at 880 feet.
 Heading south on the smooth blacktop of NF 25, there's a warm-up climb at 19 miles into the ride.
 It's only 1.2 miles long with 400 feet of climbing, but the first half mile or so has an average grade of 8.3%; so that should get you in the mood for what follows.

 At 26.5 miles, look for the first food stop at the Iron Creek Picnic area.
-Performance Bicycle will be there to help with any mechanical problems, and in addition to the standard food stop snacks and beverages.
+A mechanic will be there to help with any bicycle problems, in addition to the standard food stop snacks and beverages.
 The stop is in a pretty spot shaded by large trees.
 As a matter of fact, once you head south from Randle, almost the entire route is in the shade until the Windy Ridge climb.
-Even with very light traffic, we recommend wearing bright clothing, and using a rear blinker light so you’re more visible in the low light.
+Even with very light traffic, we recommend wearing bright clothing and using a rear blinker light so you’re more visible in the low light.
 You should also consider using a lighter sunglass lens.

 Fuel up at Iron Creek, because you’ll be climbing for most of the next 26 miles.
 Right out of the rest stop, a climb ascends 1400’ in the first 6.8 miles.
 You then get a few moments to relax on a quarter-mile flat section before starting up NF 99 to Windy Ridge.
 After you turn onto 99, be sure to drop by the mini food stop for water and a banana.